Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 ### Overview on technology
 Current CMOS technology is reaching its physical limits:
 - cannot increase frequency of the single cores
-- "dark silicon" not all the areas of a piece of silicon can be used simoultaneously due to heat generated that cannot be dissipated
+- "dark silicon": not all the areas of a piece of silicon can be used simoultaneously due to heat generated that cannot be dissipated
 - limit to how low the PSU voltage can get
-- limit to how small transistor can be
+- limit to how small transistors can be

-Packing more transistor in the same package increase the power density raising thermal issues.
+Packing more transistors in the same package increases the power density, raising thermal issues.
 This impacts the reliability of the system since it cannot operate at high temperatures for long periods.
 Managing the thermals is becoming more and more complex:
 - dynamic voltage and frequency scaling
 - better and more spread out sensors to monitor hot spots